Porvesh/Porvesh.github.io/_posts/2025-04-30-senior-year.md

 I’ve failed things I thought I’d ace.
 Aced things I thought I’d fail.
 Had nights I laughed so hard I couldn’t breathe, and others where the silence in my apartment felt louder than anything.

 Ann Arbor taught me a lot—some of it in classrooms, most of it outside.
 It taught me how to sit with failure and still get up the next day.
 How to be present—especially on the bad days.
 That homesickness doesn’t mean you chose wrong, just that you left something worth missing.
 How to be okay with not knowing what comes next.
 That some moments deserve to be lived, not posted.
 That when you hit rock bottom, the only way forward is up.
 That growth rarely feels like growth when it’s happening.
 That no work gets done after 2 a.m.—and yet, we kept trying anyway.
 And somewhere between welcome week and that five-second walk across the stage,
 I became someone I’m proud to know.

 The scariest thing is probably how fast it all went.
 The most comforting?
 That I made the most of it while I had it.

 So here’s to the skipped lectures and the late-night study grinds,
 The Joe’s Pizza runs at midnight and the mystery shots at Charley’s,
-The three-hour Thursday line at Rick’s that we lined up for anyway, The last-minute plans, the questionable choices, the mid-semester meltdowns—
+The three-hour Thursday line at Rick’s that we lined up for anyway,
+The last-minute plans, the questionable choices, the mid-semester meltdowns,
 and the people who made this town feel like home.

 Here’s to the kid who arrived full of wonder,
 And the person that’s walking out—tired, maybe, but a little more whole.

 What I wrote here?
 Just an average Wednesday night conversation with my roommate.

 Here’s to taxes, full-time jobs, and to whatever comes after the cap and gown.